 For a new, to-be-built home, the procedures of Section 4.5 shall be used to collect required data.

-The collected data shall be used to estimate the annual purchased energy consumption for heating, cooling and water heating, lighting and appliances for both the Rated Home and the Reference Home as specified by Section 4.2
+The collected data shall be used to estimate the annual Purchased Energy consumption for heating, cooling and water heating, lighting and appliances for both the Rated Home and the Reference Home as specified by Section 4.2.

-If the Rated Home includes On-site Power Production (OPP), then OPP shall be calculated as the gross electric power produced minus the equivalent electric energy use of any purchased fossil fuels used to produce the electric power in accordance with Equation 4.1-3.
-The Energy Rating Reference Home shall not include On-site Power Production.

-Estimates completed using Sections 5.1.1.3 and 5.1.1.4 shall comply with Sections 5.1.1.4.1 through 55.1.1.4.3.
+Estimates completed using Sections 5.1.1.3 shall comply with Sections 5.1.1.4.1 through 5.1.1.4.3.